Dodge Challenger Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Dodge Challenger insurance rates for additional coverage and risk scenarios.
+The chart below details average Dodge Challenger insurance rates for other coverage scenarios.

 - The lowest rate with discounts is $797